shraavani30/Ink-to-Insight-using-OCR/README.md

 - Text refinement using PyTorch-based machine learning models
 - Extractive summarization using SpaCy
 - Abstractive summarization using the T5 model from the Hugging Face Transformers library
-- Output generation as pdf and summarized files
+- Output generation as editable `.txt` and summarized files

 ## Tech Stack